 CSIN offers indicator and reporting practitioners an organization focused on helping them to meet and share information and ideas.
 It is linking the growing number of sustainability reporters across Canada with each other and with colleagues and centers of expertise around the world.
 CSIN operates as a Community of Practice, an approach that emphasizes self-governance, self-selection and participation based on interest, capturing knowledge, and encouraging learning and innovation.

-CSIN uses a combination of face-to-face meetings, online discussions and Internet-based Learning Events to help people meet each other and share expertise.
+CSIN uses a combination of face-to-face meetings and online presentations and discussions to help people meet each other and share expertise.

 CSIN was created through the collaboration of three organizations: